Make New Friends in Reading

 How DrinkingPartners.com Works

-Whether you have just moved to Reading or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Reading, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: